Struben Dam Bird Sanctuary

 The Struben Dam Bird Sanctuary is located in Lynnwood Glen, Pretoria, in part of what was once the farm Hartebeestpoort 362 JR, which was owned by F.E.B.
 Struben.

 Struben Dam

-The dam was built in the Waterkloof Spruit and contains 108,000 m³.
+The dam was built in the Waterkloof Spruit and contains 108,000 m^{3}.
 The dam wall is around 6 m high.

 The precise age of the original dam is unknown, but the dam is estimated to have been built from the 1940s to the 1960s.
 Maps from 1929 don't show the dam.

 The dam wall was upgraded in September 1984, and since 1985 it has been used for flood control as well.

 Fauna

 Bird life is abundant, and a wide variety of fish swim in the reservoir, including banded tilapia, African sharptooth catfish, Canary kurper, carp, and Micropterus.